Security-International-Group/HARDN/README.md

 sudo make build
 sudo make hardn
 ```
-- This launches the service manager automatically
+- This launches the service manager automatically and builds the Debian package.
+- To move forward, use the serivce manager chaoces to launch the hardeing script or other options as needed.

 ### HARDN Usage